 If you’re determined to use your garden for as long as possible this summer, a patio cover will help you shelter from both the late summer sun and the odd rain shower.

-‘Think of cover for a patio – and a shaded spot – as a multi sensory experience of sight, sound and scent,’ says award-winning landscape and garden designer, Sarah Eberle.
-‘Trickling water or swaying grass will feel cooling, while foliage is good at absorbing heat.
-The aim is to create an area to relax in, so avoid busy bright colors and instead focus on texture, using green, with and paler blooms.'
+Sarah's patio ideas focus on creating a real sanctuary in your garden: ‘Trickling water or swaying grass will feel cooling, while foliage is good at absorbing heat.
+The aim is to create an area to relax in, so avoid busy bright colors and instead focus on texture, using green and paler blooms.'

 To get you started, we've rounded up the best patio cover ideas for creating shade, adding intrigue and providing shelter in your garden.

-1. Install a barely-there pavilion
+6. Install a barely-there pavilion

 If you are building a patio cover for a modern home, then look no further than a frameless glass structure.

 Designed to provide free-flowing sightline, while protecting from wind, rain and excess sun, a modern ‘glass-box’ structure can feel surprisingly at home in a rural setting, too.

-2. Create shade in your garden with trees
+7. Create shade in your garden with trees

 Both parasol (single stem) and umbrella (multi-stem) trees will have had the central lateral branches cut back to achieve their shape; the canopy can be trained over a frame for extra support.

-3. Provide patio shade with a parasol
+8. Provide patio shade with an umbrella

 But, shelter from the midday sun is vital for skin protection and all-round comfort.
-While outdoor areas in hotter climates benefit from permanent shade – in the most northeastern parts of the US – it’s best to go for a flexible solution, such as a parasol.
+While outdoor areas in hotter climates benefit from permanent shade – in the most northeastern parts of the US – it’s best to go for a flexible solution, such as an umbrella.

-4. Invest in a entirely bespoke patio cover
+9. Invest in a entirely bespoke patio cover

 Any garden structure should be considered in relation to the house.
 That's not to say it needs to match exactly – old meets new is very popular right now – but your choice should be sympathetic.

-Inspired by a pergola designed by Hay Joung Hwang for the 2016 RHS Chelsea Flower Show, the owner asked her builder to work with garden designer Virginie Vallee or Square Garden Design to create a similar feature.
+Inspired by a pergola designed by Hay Joung Hwang for the 2016 RHS Chelsea Flower Show, the owner asked her builder to work with garden designer Virginie Vallee of Square Garden Design to create a similar feature.
 The result is a pergola that complements the modern garden design without being an eyesore.

-5. Site a pretty pergola
+10. Site a pretty pergola

 ‘It also adds an element of romance, especially if you choose to cover it with scented plants such as roses, jasmine or honeysuckle,’ says Laure Chaudanson at Helen Green Design.
 ‘A more architectural structure, combined with the right plants, works a treat in contemporary spaces, too.’

-6. Create an outdoor room with a colorful canopy
+11. Create an outdoor room with a colorful canopy

 Temporary structures allow for a bit of fun and the chance to dress up the garden for a particular event or occasion.
 For example, an Indian Summer theme would call for bright colors, pattern and plenty of blooms and foliage on display.

 ‘To successfully establish a relaxation area that feels like a natural continuation of your home, choose furniture in a similar design and style to that found inside, says Bianca Sanchez, director of Halo Design Interiors.

-7. Use a pergola as support for trailing greenery
+12. Use a pergola as support for trailing greenery

 If your garden lacks shelter, then adding a man-made structure like a pergola could be a good option for you.